 - –E = 9KG / G+3K

-Hope you understood the relation between Young’s modulus and bulk modulus k and modulus of rigid
+Hope you have understood the relation between Young’s modulus and bulk modulus k and the modulus of rigid.

-Value of any constant is always greater than or equal to 0.
-Negative sign only shows the direction.
+The value of any constant is always greater than or equal to 0.
+A negative sign only shows the direction.